hkamel/MCW-IoT-for-business/Whiteboard design session/WDS trainer guide - IoT for business.md

 2. What customer business needs do you need to address with your solution?

 **Design**

 Directions: With all participants at your table, respond to the following questions on a flip chart.

  *High-level architecture*

 1. Without getting into the details (the following sections will address the particular details), diagram your initial vision for handling the top-level requirements for the bus and traffic light IoT devices, data ingestion, storage, and visualization.

 *IoT Devices*

 1. Which data ingest service would you use for this scenario, IoT Hub or Event Hubs?
-Be specific.
+Be specific

 2. How will you process the vehicle telemetry data locally to only send important data about driver performance or potential mechanical issues while the bus is in transit, with limited data connectivity?

 3. What would you recommend using to separately send bus location and speed data at regular intervals?

-4. Describe how you would send traffic light telemetry, and in turn, have the traffic lights receive commands to update their timing.
+4. Describe how you would send traffic light telemetry, and in turn, have the traffic lights receive commands to update their timing

 5. Using your ingest service, how would you handle critical messages separately to route them to custom endpoints based on message properties?

 *Data and visualization*

 1. Keeping the requirement for ease of use and flexibility in mind, how would you propose storing time series data for all the IoT devices?
 Is there a need for secondary storage?